 “Allswell offers two mattresses: the Softer One and the Firmer One.
 Earlier this week, I laid down on the Firmer One, which is made of coils and then topped with memory foam.
 What’s noteworthy is that it’s one of the only bed-in-a-box mattresses that uses coils, and I must say, I loved that about it.
 If memory foam is too mushy or hot (it always is for me), it’s these coils that add the much-needed firmness.
 It also comes with a built-in plush topper, a luxurious add-on that you won’t find on any other mattress that comes delivered to your door in a box, but is often on department-store mattresses.
 And that’s really where Allswell stands out.
 It just looks like a luxury mattress.
 That’s because of the plush topper, but also because it’s a significant 12 inches thick, whereas the average bed in a box lies at around 9 inches and just give off that starter first-home-mattress vibe.
 And just to be clear: This mattress is comfortable and supportive.
-It comes with a ten-year warranty, and a queen is only $585, which is a very good deal. [ed. note: we’ve actually secured a discount for $100 off through 8/31/18] .
-Which is a very good deal.” — Lauren Schwartzberg, Strategist writer
+It comes with a ten-year warranty, and a queen is only $585, which is a very good deal. [ed. note: Allswell has offered Strategist readers an exclusive discount of $100 off any mattress purchase over $350 through 9/30.]” — Lauren Schwartzberg, Strategist writer

 Casper came out with a new mattress and invited me to test it out.
 Here’s what I thought: